 Meanwhile, the parish of Bloomsbury, just to the north of Holborn, was being developed as an elegant residential area, based on a grid plan surrounding leafy garden squares.
 The erection of of the grand edifices of Montagu House and Southampton (later Bedford) House cemented the area’s reputation as a fashionable place to live, and the later purchase of Montagu House to serve as the first British Museum ensured it would become synonymous with culture and learning.

-A Music Party at Montagu House
+A Musical Party at Montagu House -

-Based near Tavistock Square, Bloomsbury Baroque is an ensemble of some of London’s finest historically informed performers.
+Based near Tavistock Square, Bloomsbury Baroque is an ensemble of some of London’s finest historically informed musicians.
 Performing on period instruments, our mission is to illustrate the cultural life of the eighteenth century through an exploration of the vast wealth of repertoire of that era.

 Philippa Hyde, soprano